Are you looking for the best things to do in the Seychelles? This guide breaks it all down for you – keep reading!

 To access the beach, you must purchase an entrance ticket at L’Union Estate, and then make your way through the park to the beach.

-When the beach is open, there are several trees that provide shade from the hot sun.
+When the beach is open, several trees provide shade from the hot sun.
 The beach gets crowded from 10 am to 5 pm every day, so it’s best to visit early to avoid the crowds.

 Anse Source D’Argent has been featured in many commercials and movies, including Robinson Crusoe and Castaway.
 It is also a popular spot for Instagram photo shoots, so be prepared to share the space!